jrmhmojica/Data-Analysis/README.md

 # Data-Analysis-Personal-Projects
-Some of my personal data Analysis projects
+Some of my personal data analysis projects